Chin-Lushai Expedition: Chin-Lushai Expedition of 1888-1889

+The Chin-Lushai Expedition was terminated officially in April 1890.
+General Symons submitted his report to the Chief Commissioner, stating that all Chin groups had been dealt with severely, but not all had fully submitted to British concerns.
+The promises of releasing captives and paying fines were yet to be fulfilled and honoured.

 From the book – Frontier and Overseas Expeditions from India:

 To the Northern column were assigned the duties of continuing and completing the subjugation and pacification of the Siyin, Sagyilaing, and Kanhow tribes of Chins, and of operating against the Tashons in conjunction with the Southern Column.
 The task of Brigadier-General Symons as Commander of the Southern Column was: